Location & Parking

 The Mass takes place in Gesu Church (17180 Oak Drive, Detroit), located one block north of McNichols Campus on Santa Maria between Quincy and Oak Drive.
 Limited parking is available near the church, but all are encouraged instead to park in the university lots and walk the short distance to the church.
 (Then you will not need to move your car between the baccalaureate mass and the commencement itself.)

-*There will be a complimentary continental breakfast immediately following the Mass at the Fisher Fountain outside the Student Center, available until 11:45a.m.
-In the event of rain, the complimentary continental breakfast will be held near the assembly rooms for each college/school.
+*There will be a complimentary continental breakfast immediately following the Mass in the Student Fitness Center, available until 11:45a.m.

 Family & Guests

 Go directly into the church, where you will be seated by the ushers.
 The procession begins at 10 a.m., so be sure to arrive sometime before that.
 No photography is permitted during the mass.

 You are encouraged to participate.
 Academic regalia is worn for this occasion.
 Faculty assemble outside the church no later than 9:30 a.m.